juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

     pip install annif[vw]

-Alternatively (e.g. if you have installed Annif from GitHub), you can just install the required `vowpalwabbit` package directly:
+If you have installed Annif from GitHub, use this instead:

-    pip install vowpalwabbit==8.7.*
+    pip install .[vw]

 If the build still fails and you get an error like this: